Supasheet.

 The sidebar is structured with:

-• NavMain: Primary navigation items (Dashboard, Chart, Report) - shown in header
+• NavMain - Primary navigation (Dashboard, Chart, Report)

 Next Steps